-Part 70 Permitting: The issuance of this Part 70 permit to Platform Harvest satisfies the permit issuance requirements of the District's Part 70 operating permit program.
+Part 70 Permitting: The issuance of this Part 70 permit to Platform Hermosa satisfies the permit issuance requirements of the District's Part 70 operating permit program.
 The initial permit renewal was issued April 2001 in accordance with the requirements of the District's Part 70 operating permit program.
 This permit is the sixth renewal of the Part 70 permit and may include additional applicable requirements and associated compliance assurance conditions.
 This permit also incorporates any Part 70 minor modifications since the last renewal and is being issued as a combined Part 70 and District reevaluation permit.

-Platform Harvest is a part of the Point Arguello Project Stationary Source (SSID = 1325), which is a major source for VOC^1 , NO_x , CO and Greenhouse gases.
+Platform Hermosa is a part of the Point Arguello Project Stationary Source (SSID = 1325), which is a major source for $VOC^1$ , $NO_x$ , CO and Greenhouse gases.
 Conditions listed in this permit are based on federal, state or local rules and requirements.
-Sections 9.A, 9.B and 9.C of this permit are enforceable by the District, the USEPA and the public since these sections are federally-enforceable under Part 70.
+Sections 9.A, 9.B and 9.C of this permit are enforceable by the District, the USEPA and the public since these sections are federally enforceable under Part 70.
 Where any reference contained in Sections 9.A, 9.B or 9.C refers to any other part of this permit, that part of the permit referred to is federally enforceable.

-Pursuant to the stated aims of Title V of the CAAA of 1990 (i.e., the Part 70 operating permit program), this permit has been designed to meet three objectives.
+Pursuant to the stated aims of Title V of the CAAA of 1990 (i.e., the Part 70 operating permit program), this permit has been designed to meet two objectives.
 First, compliance with all conditions in this permit would ensure compliance with all federally enforceable requirements for the facility.
 Second, the permit would be a comprehensive document to be used as a reference by the permittee, the regulatory agencies and the public to assess compliance.
-Third, this permit is a consolidation of Title V Part 70 permitting requirements, renewal of the existing Part 70 PTO 9103 permit (including several Part 70 minor modifications to this permit) and the reevaluation of District PTO 9103.